clfolmar/Virtual-Background-Check-Application/README.md

 - run `npm install` in the terminal
 ## Before using
 - retrieve a Google Maps API Key by following the instructions [here](https://developers.google.com/maps/documentation/javascript/get-api-key)
-- retrieve a Apility.io Blacklist API Key by registering [here](https://dashboard.apility.io/#/register)
+- retrieve a Apility.io API Key by registering [here](https://dashboard.apility.io/#/register)
 - create a file named `.env` at the root directory of the application
 - add `REACT_APP_GOOGLE_KEY = <YOUR GOOGLE MAPS API KEY>` to the `.env` file
 - add `REACT_APP_APILITY_KEY = <YOUR APILITY API KEY>` to the `.env` file